CHUCKLE -- When Humans Teach AI To Learn Emotions The Easy Way: Dataset

-We used the CREMA-D dataset~\cite{CREMA-D}, a standard audiovisual benchmark comprising 7,442 clips ($\approx$12 hours) from 91 actors, who express six emotions across 12 sentences.
-Each clip has one intended label and multiple perceived labels (8--12 ratings) from 2,443 raters, yielding four types of labels per clip (three perceived, one per modality, and one intended).
-Table~\ref{tab:matching_percentages} reports agreement between perceived and intended emotions.
-Notably, audio agreement ranged from 95.7\% (neutral) to 16.4\% (sadness), underscoring the difficulty in recognizing certain emotions from speech alone.
+We used the CREMA-D~\cite{CREMA-D} dataset, a standard audiovisual benchmark comprising 7,442 clips from 91 actors expressing 6 emotions in 12 sentences.
+Each clip has one intended label and multiple perceived labels (8--12 ratings) from 2,443 raters, yielding four types of labels per clip (one perceived per modality and one intended).
+These multiple labels make CREMA-D suitable for perception-based curriculum design, which is uncommon in SER datasets.
+Table~\ref{tab:matching_percentages} shows agreement between perceived and intended emotions, with audio agreement ranging from 95.7\% (neutral) to 16.4\% (sadness), underscoring the difficulty of recognizing certain emotions from speech alone.

-We used a 130-dimensional subset of the ComParE\cite{schuller13_interspeech} feature set, capturing prosodic and voice quality (F0, voicing probability, jitter, shimmer, HNR), energy and temporal cues (RMS, ZCR, auditory spectrum lengths), spectral properties (RASTA bands, roll-off, flux, centroid, entropy, etc.), and cepstral features (14 MFCCs).
-Smoothed contours and their deltas were included, providing a compact and comprehensive representation for paralinguistic analysis.